-Witnesses say 'no warning' was given in London building blaze
+London tower block fire: Witnesses had 'no warning'

 - Neighbors describe waking to screams, seeing people jump out of windows

-(CNN)Michael Paramasivan was watching a film in bed in his Grenfell Tower apartment when he smelled something "plastic-y."
+(CNN)Michael Paramasivan was watching a film in bed in his West London apartment when he smelled something "plastic-y."

 "I heard shouting, 'It's getting bigger, it's getting bigger!'," he told CNN Wednesday.